Services

 React SPA to Next.js Migration for SEO, Indexing and Performance

-Use this page when a React site is hard to index, key routes only come alive after hydration, and the migration needs to preserve URLs, metadata, and release momentum rather than becoming a blind rewrite.
+This is the React SPA problem I usually see: important routes only come alive after hydration, search visibility is weaker than it should be, and the migration has to preserve URLs, metadata, and release momentum rather than becoming a blind rewrite.

 Move a React SPA to Next.js before clientrendered routes keep important pages out of search and start capping performance or delivery speed.